Phalaborwa: Name

-The name "Ba-Phalaborwa" was given to the area by the Sotho tribes who moved there from the south.
-It means "better than the south".
+The place was called "Phalaborwa" by the Sotho tribes who migrated from the south to the area.
+The name means "better than the south".

 History

-The Sotho mined and smelted copper and iron ore there by 400 AD.
+Phalaborwa Ga-Malatji the Barwa Sotho tribe mined and smelted copper and iron ore there by 400 AD.

 Geography

 It is located near the confluence of the Ga-Selati River and the Olifants, halfway up along the western border of the Kruger National Park in the Lowveld.

 It is the only town in South Africa that borders Kruger National Park.
 The border with Mozambique is two hours away.
 Various private game reserves nearly surround Phalaborwa.
 Hans Merensky Golf Estate is situated on the outskirts.

 Nearby natural attractions are Blyde River Canyon, the Three Rondavels, God's Window and Bourke's Luck Potholes; the Tzaneen fruit farms and Hoedspruit game farms can all be visited within a day.

-Masorini, near Phalaborwa gate, is a reconstructed Ba-Phalaborwa hill village, with huts, grain storage areas, and an iron smelting site.
+Masorini near Phalaborwa gate, is a reconstructed Ba-Phalaborwa hill village, with huts, grain storage areas, and an iron smelting site.